 When you start Lightroom and browse the profiles for a photograph taken with that camera, you will see the new profile as an option.
 This by itself will be of significant help even if you do not want to swap the channels.
 When you choose this new profile and look at the White Balance block, you will notice that the Temperature slider is positioned significantly to the right, allowing for a wide range of adjustments.
 Below are the new camera profile and the new location of the temperature slider.

-Swap R-B Channels in Lightroom – Option 1
+Channel Swapping in Lightroom of R and B – Option 1

 Both Lightroom and Adobe Camera Raw now have a feature that will effectively shift the red and blue channels.
 This is straightforward and simple.
 I will present this, then offer two other alternatives for similar but not identical results.